-Miami City Ballet plays a leadership role in the arts infrastructure of South Florida by bringing the best of dance and dance education to the region.
+Miami City Ballet plays a leadership role in the arts ecology of South Florida by bringing the best of dance and dance education to the region.

 Through active investment in creating the next generation of dancers and audiences, and an active outreach program that engages every part of the community, MCB intends to make South Florida a true cultural destination.

 At the same time, building and maintaining a world class dance ensemble will allow Miami City Ballet to become South Florida’s most vital cultural export.

 Founded in 1985 by former New York City Ballet principal dancer Edward Villella and Miami philanthropist Toby Lerner Ansin, MCB is one of the largest ballet companies in the United States, with more than 50 dancers and a budget of approximately $17 million.